 This section discusses the data we use in our study.
-In order of presentation, we discuss the financial market variables, the macroeconomic aggregates, and the sectoral data.
-The sample period is July 1922 to June 1939.
-The start date was determined by the availability of data on weekly hours while the end date of the sample was chosen to avoid the effects of World War II.
+We obtain monthly data on financial market variables, macroeconomic aggregates, and sectoral data from July 1922 to June 1939.
+The start date was determined by the availability of data on average weekly hours while the end date of the sample was chosen to avoid the effects of World War II.